shigeosa/ofxSonyRemoteCamera/README.md

 Sony Camera Remote API for openFrameworks (c++)

-Sony's Wi-Fi camera can be controlled by C++ program.
+Sony's Wi-Fi camera can be controlled with C++ program.

-e.g. start/stop recording, capture live view
+e.g. start/stop recording, capture live view, set zoom and so on

 Device
 ----------